Photos From Our Festival Visitors: Flickr Gallery #9

 Not on Flickr?
 Sign up for free here.

-Returning to moderate the Flickr Group and select the galleries for the third year in a row is Ariel Fielding, a former Folklife Festival fellow in community and online engagement.
+Ariel Fielding is a former Folklife Festival fellow in community and online engagement.
 Ariel first learned to use an SLR camera and a darkroom at the age of six, and has an enduring interest in documentary photography.
-She recently collaborated with photographer Michael Barker on ALPHA Alternative School 1972/2012, an ethnographic art project based on environmental portraiture.